Gizmo199/spydr/README.md

 About
 ===

-Better debuggin makes it so that you can easily debug structs, arrays, variables, and more in a way that will show the data in a more cohesive way.
+Spydr makes it so that you can easily debug structs, arrays, variables, and more in a way that will show the data in a more cohesive way.

 How to use
 ===